ThreatSense engine parameters setup

 Operating memory – Scans for threats that attack the operating memory of the system.

 Boot sectors – Scans boot sectors for the presence of viruses in the master boot record.

 Email files – The program supports the following extensions: DBX (Outlook Express) and EML.

 Archives – The program supports the following extensions: ARJ, BZ2, CAB, CHM, DBX, GZIP, ISO/BIN/NRG, LHA, MIME, NSIS, RAR, SIS, TAR, TNEF, UUE, WISE, ZIP, ACE, and many others.

-Self-extracting archives – Self-extracting archives (SFX) are archives that can extract themselves.
+Self-extracting archives – Self-extracting archives (SFX) are archives needing no specialized programs – archives – to decompress themselves.

 Runtime packers – After being executed, runtime packers (unlike standard archive types) decompress in memory.
 In addition to standard static packers (UPX, yoda, ASPack, FSG, etc.), the scanner is able to recognize several additional types of packers through the use of code emulation.